 Luxury – Plantaran Komodo Beach

 Middle Class – Le Pirate Island

 Budget Accom- Homestay Sahu– This is where I stayed during my 3 nights in Labuan Bajo.
-The lady looking after the place was really friendly & welcoming, as well she went out of her way to show us how to get to places like Cunca Rami Waterfall
+The owner is really friendly & welcoming.
+She has many nearby recommendations, including the stunning Cunca Rami Waterfall

 Melo Village location:

-Below you can find the location of Melo village on Google Maps.
-You will need to keep a lookout of the entrance on your drive up.
+Below you can find the location of Melo village using Google Maps.